GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/2-Vector-Search.md

    Replace `<openai-service-name>` with the name of the deployed OpenAI service, and `<azure_openai_api_key>` with the Azure OpenAI API key.

-5. In Visual Studio Code, open a terminal window and navigate to the lab folder `lab_2b`.
+4. In Visual Studio Code, open a terminal window and navigate to the lab folder `start`.

-6. Install the required packages by running the following command in the terminal window:
+5. Install the required packages by running the following command in the terminal window:

    ```bash
    npm install